jmetcher2/test1/readme.md

 Prerequisites
 =============

-Java 1.8 or higher
+Java 1.7 or higher
+Note that you must have the full JDK, not just a JRE.
+If you have more than one JDK/JRE, you may need to set the JAVA_HOME environment variable to ensure you run the right one.
+See e.g. https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html.

-May run on Java 1.5 or higher but not tested below 1.8
+May run on Java 1.5 or higher but not tested below 1.7

 Gradle wrapper
 ==============